 The first is Irish promotional law, including the Gaming and Lotteries Act and its subsequent amendments.
 Brands running purchase-linked prize draws in Ireland need their promotion structured correctly: a free entry route (an alternative method of entry) clearly described in the terms and conditions, campaign-specific T&Cs covering eligible products, prizes, closing dates, and winner selection, and a promotion structured in a way that avoids it being treated as an unlicensed lottery.

 The second is GDPR and the ePrivacy Regulations.
 The data has a clear lawful basis: administering entry to the prize draw.
 That basis does not extend to sending marketing emails after the campaign closes.
 For that, you need a separate, freely given opt-in consent at the point of entry.
 Consent cannot be bundled into a T&Cs tick-box.
-The Data Protection Commission sets out the rules for electronic marketing clearly, and has previously audited organizations for using data gathered for one purpose, including e-receipt collection, to send marketing for another.
+The Data Protection Commission sets out the rules for electronic marketing clearly, and has previously audited organisations for using data gathered for one purpose, including e-receipt collection, to send marketing for another.

 Collect only what the campaign needs.
 Have a documented policy for how long you retain data and when you delete it after the promotion closes.